 I would say this is a semantic game that has moved the goal post at this point.
 What you have knowledge of is the information stored in your brain rather than actual knowledge of the topic the information represents.

 Ultimately, it does come down to semantics.
-If you separate the different uses of know into: knowledge, information, awareness, certainty like I did above, then knowledge will always entail belief.
+If you separate the different uses of know into: knowledge, information, awareness and certainty, as I did above, then knowledge will always entail belief.
 If you decide to group all of them as knowledge, then you can make an argument for knowledge without belief but in doing so you broaden the definition of knowledge to one where it almost becomes meaningless.

 As you ‘know‘, I prefer clear, concise, specific, accurate language which is why I am not a fan of the broader definitions of atheism, so it follows I would feel the same about knowledge too.